SuyashFowdar/tech-news/README.md

 - Navigate to the project directory like `cd tech-news`
 - Install the required gems.
 Run `bundle install`
 - Install Javascript dependencies.
 Run `yarn install`
 - Install the locale database.
-Run `rake db:migrate`
+Run `rake db:create` and `rake db:migrate`
 - Run `rake db:seed` to add the Default Categories or run `rake db:seed test_data=yes` to add categories with test data for Articles, Users and Votes.
 - If you have problems with the gem versions try installing [RVM](https://rvm.io/)
 - Launch a Rails Server using `rails server`